ELELAB/environments_workshop/conda/conda.md

 ## Activating an existing environment
-Activating environments is essential to making the software in environments work well.
+Activating environments is essential to use the environment.

 We activate the environment ```env``` in ```introduction-to-conda``` project by name using the activate command.
 In case environment was created using ```--prefix``` option, we define absolute or relative path the the environment.
 After the activation, all the necessary packages became available for running our python script.